KryptronicDX/security-and-it-repo/README.md

 - [Open Source SIEM](https://cybersecurity.att.com/products/ossim) - AlienVault® OSSIM™, Open Source Security Information and Event Management (SIEM), provides you with a feature-rich open source SIEM complete with event collection, normalization and correlation.
 - [OpenVAS](https://www.openvas.org) - OpenVAS is a full-featured vulnerability scanner.
 Its capabilities include unauthenticated and authenticated testing, various high-level and low-level internet and industrial protocols, performance tuning for large-scale scans and a powerful internal programming language to implement any type of vulnerability test.
 - [Third-Wall](https://third-wall.com) - Automation and reports software, I haven't used.
+- [Wazuh](https://wazuh.com) - This was a tool that was shared by a customer for what they're using for their SIEM.
+Unified XDR and SIEM protection for endpoints and cloud workloads.
 - [Zeek](https://zeek.org) - Zeek is not an active security device, like a firewall or intrusion prevention system.
 Rather, Zeek sits on a “sensor,” a hardware, software, virtual, or cloud platform that quietly and unobtrusively observes network traffic.
 Zeek interprets what it sees and creates compact, high-fidelity transaction logs, file content, and fully customized output, suitable for manual review on disk or in a more analyst-friendly tool like a security and information event management (SIEM) system.